 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a ubiquitous home appliance that we regularly use.
-There’s a tendency to accept its convenience as something we take for granted, but it’s essential to keep in mind that it’s a toilet, not a garbage can.
-Certain things should not ever be flushed away down the drain as they can cause blockage in the drain or damage in sewer lines.
+The toilet is a ubiquitous household fixture that we all utilize every day.
+We tend to think of its convenience as a given, but it’s important to remember that it’s not a garbage can.
+There are some things that should never go down the toilet since they can cause blockage from the pipes or damage for sewer drains.

 Key Takeaways

-- Avoid flushing certain things down the toilet as they could cause blockages in the drain or damages to the pipes.
+- Don’t flush certain items in the toilet, as they can cause blockages in the drain or the damage of sewer lines.

 - Baby wipes